-- We have secured a substantial long-term convertible loan from our parent company, Goldwait Limited, to ensure we can absorb a deficit. - The budget is set annually, and updated financial accounts are submitted to the Board of Directors for review every two months. - The budget is based on a prudent projection of continuing and new student numbers. - We have the ability to reduce expenditure if student numbers are not achieved (e.g. lower validation fee payable to the awarding body; less space required at Birkbeck College (our provider of teaching space); reduction in the number of sessional lecturers). - Our Corporate Risk Register includes a broad range of identified risks (including financial risks), a consideration of the impact that the risk could cause, the likelihood of the risk occurring, and the action(s) taken or to be taken to mitigate against the risk occurring.
-The Risk Register is reviewed every three months by the Senior Management Team, and the Board of Directors. - We set annual Key Performance Indicators (KPIs) that are used as an ongoing indicator of whether a risk (that includes financial risks) might materialise or has realised.
-The KPIs are considered by the Senior Management Team, Academic Committee, and the Board of Directors.
+- The budget is set annually, and updated financial accounts are submitted to the Board of Directors for review every two months. - The budget is based on a prudent projection of continuing and new student numbers. - We have the ability to reduce expenditure if student numbers are not achieved (e.g. lower validation fee payable to the awarding body; less space required at Birkbeck College (our provider of teaching space); reduction in the number of sessional lecturers). - Our Corporate Risk Register includes a broad range of identified risks (including financial risks), a consideration of the impact that the risk could cause, the likelihood of the risk occurring, and the action(s) taken or to be taken to mitigate against the risk occurring.
+The Risk Register is reviewed every two months by the Senior Management Team, and the Board of Directors.

+We set Key Performance Indicators (KPIs) that are used as an ongoing indicator of whether a risk (that includes financial risks) might materialise or has realised.
+The KPIs are considered by the Strategic Leadership team, Senior Management Team, Academic Committee (who consider Academic KPIs), and the Board of Directors.